 Piraeus is famous for its markets.
 Visit the main shopping mall in the triangle formed by Gounari, Ethikis Antistaseos and Akti Poseidonos streets, or go to Pasalimani where you’ll find even larger malls.
 As evening falls, the area is overtaken by Piraeus’s nightlife.

-Hidden gems of Piraeus
+Hidden gems of Piraeus, Greece

 The Sunday flea market

-You’ll find vinyl records, old coins, books – and much more besides – on sale at the Sunday bazaar at the trolley terminus.
+Piraeus’ flea market is full of vinyl records, old coins, books – and much more besides – on sale at the Sunday bazaar at the trolley terminus.
 This nostalgic environment is just the thing for people who collect objects and experiences in equal measure.

 You can explore eight millennia of history in Piraeus’ museums, with the Maritime Museum and Municipal Gallery housing fine exhibits in very attractive buildings.
 And a surprise awaits you at the Archaeological Museum, with a Hellenistic-period theatre (reminiscent of the earlier Theatre of Dionysos at the foot of the Acropolis) built right on the grounds.